 The lower edge of such openings shall generally not be below a line drawn parallel to the freeboard deck at side, which is at its lowest point at least 230 mm above the upper edge of the deepest load line.
-The lower position of openings may be permitted in exceptional cases, provided it is proved to the Register that the safety of the ship is in no way impaired.
+The lower position of openings may be permitted in exceptional cases, provided that on the basis of the substantiation provided by the designer, including assessment of seaworthiness and deck flooding, the Register makes sure that the ship's safety would not decrease at any sea condition.